 Movement Director – Helen Calcutt

-Tina Barnes – Actor
+Tina Barnes – Actor and performer

-Reaya Sealey – Actor
+Reaya Sealey – Actor and performer

-Chris Kibbler – Actor
+Chris Kibbler – Actor and performer

 Writer – David Calcutt

 David is a playwright, poet and novelist.
 He has written many plays for the professional and community theatre, and for BBC Radio.
 His novels include Shadow Bringer, published by Oxford University Press, and Robin Hood, published by Barefoot Books.
 Several plays for young people are also published by Oxford, among them Lady Macbeth, The Terrible Fate of Humpty Dumpty and Salem, and adaptations of Beowulf and Dracula.
 He has worked closely over the years with Midland Actors Theatre, on pieces such as Lady Chatterley’s Lover and The Mothers, and, most recently, The White Shining Land, an ongoing community theatre project based on stories of refugees, immigrants and asylum seekers.
 His poetry appears widely in magazines, and he has two pamphlets published by Fair Acre Press, Road Kill and Through The Woods.
 His one man play, The Life and Times of the Tat Man, is currently on tour, and he has recently finished a new commissioned play for Regional Voice Theatre, The Ballad of Rough Moey and the Darlaston Dog Fight, awarded an Arts Council Grant for production in May 2017.